 Chapter One - Nathan Worth

-Both my parents were accountants and they had their own firm, one that worked with prestigious companies, my father was more fond of his profession, sadly, his relentless fondness suspended a misfortune upon our relationship because he unconsciously compelled me to resemble him in every way and in all honesty, I loved my father, for he had done everything for me.
-My mother on the other hand, was in harmony with my passion, she neither coerced me nor suggested that I become an accountant like her and that really put me at ease.
+Both my parents were renowned accountants, they even had their own reputable firm, one that worked with prestigious companies, my father was more fond of his profession, sadly, his relentless fondness suspended a misfortune upon our relationship, because he was always compelling me to resemble him in every way, yet I'm not entirely sure if the latter was rendered consciously; but in all honesty, I loved my father, for he had proven to be a responsible father by always going the whole nine yards for me.
+My mother on the other hand, was always in harmony with my passion, she neither coerced me nor suggested that I become an accountant like her and that really put me at ease.

-I started painting at a tender age, but I was twelve years of age when I discovered that I was affectionate of painting, though at that time, I only regarded it as a hobby because I thought being an adult revolved around wearing suits and working in an office, I mean that is the mindset my father had embedded into me.
-I never wanted to be rich, I just wanted to have enough, while doing something that made me feel bright eyed and bushy tailed.
-I never had friends too, since I was an introvert but a part of me yearned to have at least one or two friends, yet having to fulfil that desire was a problem for me, since I was always hesitant.
+I started painting at a tender age, but I was twelve years old when I discovered my affection for art, though at that time I regarded it as something that would only qualify as a hobby, because I thought being an adult revolved around wearing suits and toiling in an office despite lack of yearning, I mean that is the mindset my father had embedded into me.
+I never wanted to be rich, I just wanted to have enough while doing something that would make me feel bright eyed and bushy tailed.
+I never had friends too and a large part of that reality was associated with me because I was an introvert but a part of me yearned to have at least one or two friends, yet having to fulfil that desire was a problem because I was always hesitant.

-Though my father wasn't always unkind and in all honesty, I am not sure as to where did this rage of his originate, for when I was six years old he would display an enormous amount of love to people despite not being acquainted with them and although the latter mentioned memory is slightly hazy to me due to the fact that it took place at my tender age but what I speak of is true, let alone the gentleman my father was towards my mother, for he would extend acts of romance to her at all times and when mom was sick, my dad would take a leave of absence from work just to cater for my mother, his wife or better yet, the apple of his eye.
-Unfortunately, that was no longer the reality at hand but regardless of the kind of person my father had become, my mother remained loyal to her matrimony and I respected that.
-The kind of marriage my parents had before my father withheld his acts of tenderness towards his family, incited me to appreciate the beauty of love but as already mentioned beforehand, I took a path of my own and I am presently situated in Paris as I write this novel of mine filled with a series of flourishing events.
+Though my father wasn't always unkind and in all honesty, I am not sure as to where did this rage of his originate, I slightly recall that when I was still in primary school, he would display an enormous amount of love to people despite not being acquainted with them and although the latter mentioned memory is a bit hazy, due to the fact that it took place when I was very young but I do remember that he wasn't always like this, he was a gentleman, especially towards his wife, my mother.
+He would always extend acts of romance to her and when mom was sick, my father would take a leave of absence from work just to zealously cater for his wife or better yet, the apple of his eye.
+Unfortunately, that was no longer the reality at hand but regardless of the kind of person he had become, my mother remained loyal to her matrimony and I respected that.
+The kind of marriage my parents had before my father withheld his acts of tenderness towards his family, incited me to appreciate the beauty of love but as already mentioned beforehand, I took a path of my own and I am presently situated in Paris as I write this delicate novel, a colorful story filled with a series of flourishing events.

-Oh, and I was never eager to be a novelist but someone prominently special to me urged me to write an article about my journey as a painter and one article led to me writing this novel, merely because I grew fond of imprinting my story on paper.
+It wasn't always my plan to write a book about my life but someone special to me incited that desire.
+Initially, I wrote an article about my journey as an artist and that very article led to this novel, merely because I grew fond of imprinting my story on paper.
 I am Nathan Worth, the painter and the protagonist of "Colorful, A Love Story".

 Comments